Frequently Asked Questions for Applicants

 How many spots for new admissions are there in the program in a given year?

-This is unpredictable, though in any given year total admissions average around 15-20 at the MA level, and a much smaller number of Ph.D admits.
+This is unpredictable, though in any given year total admissions average around 15-20 at the M.A. level, and a much smaller number of Ph.D. admits.
 Applicants are admitted based on their chances for success in the program rather than to conform to a numerical quota.
 More applicants will be admitted in some years than in others.
 Ultimately, the program's capacity depends on the limits of faculty time for teaching, advising, and mentoring.
 That is, however, often difficult to quantify in the aggregate for the entire Security Studies faculty, and can vary somewhat from one year to another, depending on the hiring or retirement of faculty members, sabbaticals and other temporary absences, and the level of commitments individual faculty members may have to other programs and duties.

 What kind of bachelor's degree is best suited for graduate work in Security Studies?

 The field of Security Studies is an interdisciplinary one, with some interaction between the social sciences and the humanities in both methodology and content.
 The KSU Security Studies program is rooted in two departments: political science and history.
-The ideal applicant thus would have some background in both of those fields, particularly in relevant areas of each of those disciplines (such as international relations within the larger field of political science and military history and regional studies within the larger field of history).
+The ideal applicant thus would have some background in both of those fields, particularly in relevant areas of each of those disciplines (such as international relations within the larger field of political science and military history and diplomatic history within the larger field of history).
 However, it is not expected that successful applicants will necessarily have degrees or extensive academic coursework in both of those areas.
 Nevertheless, most successful applicants will have some experience in one or the other of the fields of political science and history.
 Undergraduate work in one field or the other will be a plus for any applicant, and naturally graduate work in either area will carry additional weight in the admissions committee's deliberations.

 Is it possible to complete the M.A. degree in one calendar year?